adamcath/awsfs/README.rst

 This package provides a filesystem-like interface to Amazon Web Services.

-It is in early development and only provides access to a few services (currently ec2, dynamodb, and ecs).
+It is in early development and only provides access to a few services (currently ec2, dynamodb, and elb).

 ------------
 Installation